 Today, New York City’s five boroughs contain about 8.4 million people, making it the most populous city in the United States.
-Yet, when New York was first founded by the Dutch as New Amsterdam in the 1620s, only 270 people lived there, and only 2,500 people lived there during its height.
+Yet, when New York was first founded by the Dutch as New Amsterdam in the 1620s, only 270 people lived there, and only 2,500 people lived there during the peak of the colony.
 In 1691, a law was passed stating that New York City would be the entirety of Manhattan.
-It wasn’t for another 200 years that New York’s boroughs would be consolidated into one city on January 1, 1898, with the act of legislature approving this consolidation being passed today, May 4, 1897.
+It wasn’t until 200 years later that New York City’s boroughs would be consolidated into one city on January 1, 1898, with the act of legislature approving this consolidation being passed today, May 4, 1897.

 At the time of New Amsterdam, Brooklyn was also settled by the Dutch and soon after became the Town of Brooklyn.
 By 1834, Brooklyn became its own city and was in what is today Downtown Brooklyn.
 The 1890 Census determined that Brooklyn was actually the fourth-largest city in the United States at the time.
 Efforts were made in 1857 to try to consolidate the region surrounding New York City, which at the time was just Manhattan, yet little was accomplished until the 1890s.

 Prior to the creation of the City of Greater New York, which consolidated the City of New York with Brooklyn, Staten Island, and western Queens, the City and County of New York annexed the Bronx in two different parts.
 In 1874, the area west of the Bronx River became known as the Annexed District, while the area east of the Bronx River was annexed to New York City in 1895.
 The Bronx would reunite into its own borough in 1898, and in 1914, Bronx County was established.